luke-h1/pulse/note.md

     * /user/[slug] - user profile
     * /user/me - my profile with edit toggles
     * Footer ✅
-    * Look into boilerplate-graphql for styling
+    * Look into boilerplate-graphql for styling✅
   * WYSWIG editor with @editorjs - potentially a custom package for this to distribute it to admin project ✅

 Post Saving:
-  * Image uploads - both via editor and general form fields
+  * Image uploads - both via editor and general form fields✅
-  * Sort saving of editor blocks
+  * Sort saving of editor blocks✅
   * tag input

 Infra: